zehao-here/projects/cuties/use_evidence.md

 ## Model

-The environment parallels the uniform-quartic case in Crawford and Sobel (1982)[^1], but we do not discuss communication here.
+The environment may look similar to the uniform-quartic case in Crawford and Sobel (1982)[^1], but we do not discuss communication here.

 **Environment.** A principal $P$ needs to choose an action $a \in \mathbb{R}$ for a single project.
 Good decision needs to be close to the state of the world $\theta \in \Theta = [0,1]$.
 One agent $A$ observes the realized state and may present evidence to the principal.